 The Senate Intelligence Committee is one of several on Capitol Hill investigating possible collusion between Russia and President Donald Trump's 2016 campaign.

-By Jeff Larson, ProPublica and Julia Angwin, ProPublica
+By Jeff Larson, Julia Angwin, ProPublica

 The risks posed by the lax security, experts say, go well beyond simple digital snooping.
 Sophisticated attackers could take advantage of vulnerabilities in the Wi-Fi networks to take over devices like computers or smart phones and use them to record…